 The Model U-1400 detector has no DIP switches or jumpers to configure.
 In order for the detector to operate, the external EEPROM memory module shipped with the detector MUST be connected to the DB-15 Aux Port connector on the front panel.
 Connect an appropriately wired harness to the 55 pin Primary Interface Connector on the front panel and apply power to the detector.
-If the detector is not new from the factory, it may be advantageous to restore all factory default settings to avoid having to check every setting for every loop input channel.
-To restore all factory default settings, disable the password protection feature as explained below.
-Press and hold all four pushbutton switches simultaneously for five seconds.
-When all four pushbuttons are depressed and held, the display will start counting down from five (5).
-When the countdown reaches zero (0), releasing the pushbuttons restores the factory default settings.
-Releasing any or all of the switches before the countdown ends aborts the full restore operation.
-Caution: Restoring the factory default settings will clear all previously programmed settings including any mapped output(s).
+If the detector is not new from the factory, it may be advantageous to reset the detector back to the factory defaults to avoid having to check every setting for every loop input channel.
+To reset the detector to factory default, press all four pushbutton switches simultaneously for five seconds.
+When all four pushbuttons are depressed, the display will start counting down from five (5).
+When the countdown reaches zero (0), releasing the pushbuttons will reload the factory defaults and reset all loop input channels.
+NOTE: Resetting the detector to factory default settings will clear any previously mapped output(s).